-We are progressing our audit of Fareham Borough Council's financial statements for the year ended 31 March 2019 and are performing the procedures outlined in our Audit planning report.
+We have substantially completed our audit of Fareham Borough Council's financial statements for the year ended 31 March 2020 and have performed the procedures outlined in our Audit planning report.
+Subject to satisfactory completion of the following outstanding items we expect to issue an unqualified opinion on the Council's financial statements in the form which appears at Section 4.
+However until work is complete, further amendments may arise: